bwcee/bootcamp-mooz/Readme.md

 </div>
 <br/>

-We all loved the energy of being part of great classes and workshops - where we leave the session feeling inspired and connected with people.
-But when teachers tried facilitating online classes ever since the pandemic started, something seemed to be off.
-Online workshops just didn’t feel as engaging as they used to be when they were in person.
+We all love the energy of great classes and workshops - where we leave feeling inspired and connected with people.
+When the pandemic forced classes online, something seemed to be off.
+Online sessions just didn’t feel as engaging as in-person ones.

-We used to teach tuition online and we felt handicapped at not being able to manage sessions as easily as we used to - especially if we were the only teacher in the session.
+Teaching tuition online we felt handicapped at not being able to manage sessions as easily as before - especially if we were the only teacher in the session.
+Attention spans of students were much shorter.
+What made it worse was that we had to keep students engaged while:

-It’s a struggle because the attention span of students is very short when classes are held online.

-What makes it worse is that we have to try to keep students engaged while:
  - Taking attendance
  - Taking notes on students’ progress, and
  - Conducting activities